shivshankardayal/Kunjika/README.md

 which provided nice replication, auto-sharding and memcached functionality apart from document based database.
 So one query for question, one for user and one for tag and it is done.

-After doing this much prototyping I am leaving this as it is and moving to original goal which was developing Kunjika using CppCMS.